elizabethwillard/elizabethwillard.github.io/_posts/2024-04-15-using_githubactions_with_ecr_and_ec2.md

 Recently, I used Github Actions to automate the deployment of a Streamlit application I was using for my capstone project, Charge Buddy.
 As we draw closer to the finish line, the risk that manual deployment introduces becomes too much at a certain point.
-Today, I wanted to go over the steps I took to write a simple Github Actions workflow that automated the deployment of our Streamlit application, along with a NGINX container that was used as a reverse proxy, since Streamlit cannot use HTTPS on its own, but a NGINX reverse proxy can enable us to use HTTPS in our application.
+Today, I wanted to go over the steps I took to write a simple Github Actions workflow that automated the deployment of our Streamlit application, along with a NGINX container for a reverse proxy.
+Streamlit cannot use HTTPS on its own, but a NGINX reverse proxy can enable us to use HTTPS in our application.

 ![Blank diagram (2)](https://github.com/elizabethwillard/elizabethwillard.github.io/assets/57194659/41f7d78d-7b59-4444-883e-5717a6b6bf8c)